Moramor/FillADP/README.md

 This tool is basically a clickbot on a webbrowser.
 Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions.
-Timeout errors can happen if your connexion or computer is too slow.
+Timeout errors can happen if your connexion or computer are too slow.
 Try running the tool again as those errors are not happening consistently.

 Once the browser is launched after running the command you can reduce/unfocus the browser window.